bernie-skipole/indi/README.md

 ### indiredis

-An indi client with the capability to read data from redis and send it in indi XML format to indiserver, and in the other direction; can read device properties from indiserver and store them in redis.
+An INDI client with the capability to read device properties from indiserver (port 7624) and store them in redis, and in the other direction; can read data published to redis and send it in INDI XML format to indiserver.

 This is done to provide a web framework (or other gui) easy access to device properties and settings via redis key value storage.
 The gui or web framework is not specified.

 Two options are provided :

-The data can be parsed and transferred between redis and indiserver on one machine.
+The data can be parsed and transferred between indiserver and redis.

 or

-The data can be transferred between redis and indiserver on different machines by MQTT.
+The data can be transferred between indiserver and redis via an MQTT server.

-In the first case, the web/gui, redis server, indiserver are all typically running on one machine.
+In the first case, the web/gui, redis server, indiserver could be running on one machine.
 The indiredis package would be imported into a script which will provide the indiserver - redis conversion.
 The MQTT facility will not be enabled.
 Note: indiserver could run on a remote machine, by port forwarding over SSH for example.